Am I entitled to overtime compensation if I work over 40 hours per week? Ohio FLSA Lawyers

 - Automatic meal deductions or other deductions

 At times, employers make deductions from employees’ pay to avoid paying overtime.
-If your employer is reducing your compensable hours to not pay overtime, you should speak with an Ohio wage and hour lawyer at our firm.
+If your employer is reducing your compensable hours to not pay overtime, you should speak with Ohio wage and hour lawyers at our firm.

 - Off-the-clock work

-If your employer requires off-the-clock work, such as donning or doffing (before or after work preparatory activities), then you should contact our office to speak with an Ohio unpaid wages attorney.
+If your employer requires off-the-clock work, such as donning or doffing (before or after work preparatory activities), then you should contact our office to speak with our Ohio unpaid wages attorneys.

-Next, if your employer refuses to pay travel time, then you should contact our office to speak with an Ohio wage and hour attorney.
+Next, if your employer refuses to pay travel time, then you should contact our office to speak with Ohio wage and hour attorneys.

-Finally, if your employer generally refuses to pay overtime wages, then you should contact our office to speak with an Ohio overtime attorney.
+Finally, if your employer generally refuses to pay overtime wages, then you should contact our office to speak with Ohio overtime attorneys.